Azure/magic-module-specs/RESOURCE_SPEC.md

  38           <List by resource group operation definitions, optional, only used in Ansible info module>
  39           request:
  40             <List by resource group request parameters definitions, required>
+ 41         list_by_subscription: !ruby/object:Api::Azure::SDKOperationDefinition
+ 42           <List by subscription operation definitions, optional, only used in Ansible info module>
+ 43           request: {}
+ 44         list_by_parent: !ruby/object:Api::Azure::SDKOperationDefinition
+ 45           <List sub-resource by its parent resource operation definitions, optional, only used in Ansible info module>
+ 46           request:
+ 47             <List by resource group request parameters definitions, required>

- 41       description: <Any value makes sense, used in documentation>
+ 48       description: <Any value makes sense, used in documentation>
- 42       parameters:
+ 49       parameters:
- 43         <Parameter definitions, user interface of DevOps tools, see below>
+ 50         <Parameter definitions, user interface of DevOps tools, see below>
- 44       properties:
+ 51       properties:
- 45         <Property definitions, user interface of DevOps tools, see below>
+ 52         <Property definitions, user interface of DevOps tools, see below>
 ```

 #### Resource Definition